ReScience/ReScience-submission/article/Poisot-2017.md

 In Fig. @fig:04, the same qualitative result (generalists increase in abundance when one habitat becomes larger).
 The quantitative differences can, again, be explained by changes in the initial population densities.
-Finally, the results in Fig. @fig:05 and Fig. @fig:06 can also be replicated.
+Finally, the results in Fig. @fig:05 and Fig. @fig:06 can also be replicated; it should be noted that for Fig. @fig:06, the lines cross at a different point, and diverge at different rates, than in the original paper.
+Additional analyses suggest that this depends on the number of timesteps used, as well as on the starting populations.
+The original manuscript does not provides these information, and so we will have to accept a *qualitative* replication of this result.

 ![Consequences of changing the relative quality of habitats 1 and 2 on coexistence.
 Circles represent the generalist, upper and lower triangles represent the specialists of habitats 1 and 2 (respectively), and a diamond is used when both specialists have the same behaviour.](figure04.pdf){#fig:04}